 Please click here for all BART information.

 There are two CYO buses that run up the Peninsula to SI and one bus running from Marin County to SI.
-Sign-ups begin at 10 a.m.
-Monday, June 6.
+Information will be sent home on June 1.
 You'll find information on cost and routes here.

 MUNI bus routes run on Sunset Blvd. by SI and the L Taraval streetcar line is just two blocks away.
 Plot your MUNI route here.